Jack Lis: Pair jailed for Caerphilly dog attack death

 Prosecutor Gareth James said it showed there was "an initial understanding that there were some issues with Beast".

-The court heard Salter agreed to let Beast stay at her house, and gave the dog food and water, but Hayden was the only one who walked Beast and was given a key to the house to be able to get access.
+The court heard Salter agreed to let Beast stay at her house and gave the dog food and water, but Hayden was the only one who walked Beast and was given a key to the house to be able to get access.

-CCTV was played to the court of Hayden and Beast from outside the Top Stores ship in Penyrheol in the days before the attack on Jack, where the dog jumps up at a number of people, including children.
+CCTV was played to the court of Hayden and Beast from outside the Top Stores shop in Penyrheol in the days before the attack on Jack, where the dog jumps up at a number of people, including children.

 The dog's strength can clearly be seen as Hayden is, at times, dragged along by the dog, struggling to keep it under control.

-Salter is also seen in some of the footage - at one point Beast bites her hand, and when the dog finally lets go, Hayden hits Beast several times on the head.
+Salter is also seen in some of the footage - at one point Beast bites her hand and when the dog finally lets go, Hayden hits Beast several times on the head.

 On 8 November, the dog was walked by Hayden and returned to the house at about 15:00 BST.

-The court heard that when Jack came into the house not long after, he stroked Beast's head but the dog jumped up at him and pushed him to the floor.
+The court heard that when Jack went into the house not long afterwards, he stroked Beast's head but the dog jumped up at him and pushed him to the floor.
 He then began to attack the boy.

-A neighbour, Kirk Wiebold, eventually came to help and saw Jack being attacked through a pain of glass in the door.
+A neighbour, Kirk Wiebold, eventually came to help and saw Jack being attacked through a pane of glass in the door.

-The court heard that when Hayden arrived at the scene he was "freaking out" and left when the police arrived.
+The court heard when Hayden arrived at the scene he was "freaking out" and left when the police arrived.

 The court heard a crowd gathered outside the house, including Jack's parents, and there was initially some confusion over how many children were in the house.

-Police then "had to break the devastating news to Jack's parents that Jack had died".
+Police then "had to break the devastating news to Jack's parents that Jack had died", prosecutor Mr James said.

-The dog, which weighed 96.5lbs, was shot dead in an upstairs bedroom.
+The dog, which weighed 96.5lbs (43.7kg), was shot dead in an upstairs bedroom.
 Hayden and Salter were arrested the following day.

-Hayden told police "as far as he was concerned the dog belonged to Miss Salter".
-Salter told police she "felt under a bit of pressure about the set up" with Beast.
+Mr James told the court that Hayden told police "as far as he was concerned the dog belonged to Miss Salter".
+Salter told police she "felt under a bit of pressure about the set-up" with Beast.

 In a statement read to the court, Jack's mother Emma Whitfield said there was a "huge rift in my and my family's life and friends of his age are grieving in a way that no child should have to".